Deep Learning Models on CPUs: A Methodology for Efficient Training: Method Summary

 \subsection{Dataloader and Memory Layout}

-By examining the DL training process from the same vTune top-down perspective shown in Fig \ref{fig:vtune}, the dataloader can be seen as a frontend bounded by bandwidth and latency.
-There are three sources of bottlenecks for the dataloader: I/O, decoding, and preprocessing.
+By examining the DL training process from the same vTune top-down perspective shown in Fig \ref{fig:vtune}, the data loader can be seen as a frontend bounded by bandwidth and latency.
+There are three sources of bottlenecks for the data loader: I/O, decoding, and preprocessing.
 We found similar performance for data in NVMe or loaded to RAM and the I/O overhead is negligible.
 We observed a better decoding performance by adopting Pillow-SIMD and accimage as the backend in torchvision.

 A PyTorch dataloader parameter controls the number of worker processes, which are usually set to prevent blocking the main process when training on GPUs.
 For training on CPUs, however, this number should not be set to minimize memory overhead.
 Since CPU RAM memory is usually larger than GPU memory---but has a smaller bandwidth---training on CPUs has the advantage of allowing larger batch size and training larger model (\cite{wang2019benchmarking}).